RORIdev/LoliSabRP/README.md

-# SabotageRP
+# LoliSabRP
-Rich Presence mod for the Sabotador.com server
+Rich Presence mod for the Sabotador.com server - roridev's implementation

-SabotageRP is licensed under the Apache License 2.0.
+LoliSabRP is licensed under the Apache License 2.0.